Le Futur Noir

 Le Futur Noir is the debut album of the punk rock band The Strays.
 It was released on 2006 under TVT records.
 The band toured nationally with The Buzzcocks, The Cult and the Towers Of London following the release of the album.
 Their song "Life Support" is featured on the soundtrack for the Transporter 2 film starring Jason Statham.

+The album was rated 4.5 out of 5 stars by AllMusic.